 - Location plan illustrating designed space in relation to the floor or building

 - Architectural details

 - Means of egress of /occupancy for each space indicated

 Once issued, the permit must be prominently displayed on the job site.
 The AHJ makes inspections during the following construction stages.
 The contractor is responsible for scheduling the inspections with the AHJ.

 - Gypsum walls

-A Certificate Occupancy (CO) is issued by AHJ is upon successful final inspection.
-Some other terms are Letter of Occupancy, or Use and Occupancy (U and O).
+AHJ issues a Certificate Occupancy (CO) upon successful final inspection.
+Some other terms are Letter of Occupancy or Use and Occupancy (U and O).
 Alternatively, a Temporary Certificate of Occupancy (TCO) or Partial Certificate of Occupancy may be issued to allow the client to occupy the space while the rest is being completed.